cristian-grecu/master-baccarat-2025/README.md

 #### Rules

-- Two cards are dealt to both the player and the dealer face up (first card to the player, second card to dealer, third card to the player, fourth card to the dealer).
+- Two cards are dealt to both the player and the dealer (i.e., the banker) face up (first card to the player, second card to dealer, third card to the player, fourth card to the dealer).
 - The score of each hand is computed as described under _Score_ below.
-- If the player’s or dealer’s hand has a score of 8 or 9, the game is over (this is called a “natural”) and whoever has the higher score wins (if the scores are the same, it is a tie)
+- If the player’s or banker’s hand has a score of 8 or 9, the game is over (this is called a “natural”) and whoever has the higher score wins (if the scores are the same, it is a tie)
 - Otherwise, if the player’s score from his/her first two cards was 0 to 5:
   - the player gets a third card
   - the banker may get a third card depending on the following rule: